What Are Gross Wages?

-Details on How to Calculate Gross Pay for Salaried Employees
+How to Calculate Gross Pay for Salaried Employees

 Start with the employee's annual salary and divide by the number of pay periods in a year.
-That amount is the employee's gross pay for the pay period.
+That amount is the employee's gross income for the pay period.
 Here is an example, if an employee makes $24,000 a year, and your company pays twice a month, that's 24 pay periods in a year, so the gross pay for each pay period is $1,000.